Finding The“Why” in Your Life

 Finding My Life’s Purpose

-Now when I miss a work-out, wish I sometimes do, I don’t beat myself up.
+Now when I miss a work-out, which I sometimes do, I don’t beat myself up.
 I don’t throw in the towel.
 I don’t go eat cake (like I used to).
 Well, wait, if I do eat cake, it’s just a piece, not several.

 I just get back at it.